Here is a summary of the things you should consider

-Hospital cover pays a benefit towards the cost of your treatment as a private patient in either a private or public hospital.
-It pays benefits for hospital accommodation, theatre and surgery fees, patient meals, prostheses, medical supplies, and nursing care for services and treatments provided in hospital that are included on your policy.
+Hospital cover contributes towards the cost of your treatment as a private patient in a private or public hospital.
+It pays benefits for hospital accommodation, theatre and surgery fees, patient meals, prostheses, medical supplies and nursing care for services and treatments provided in hospital that are included in your policy.

-Ambulance cover is also included in most hospital or extras policies, but some insurers will offer it as a stand-alone (emergency or comprehensive) policy.
+Ambulance cover is usually included in most hospital or extras policies, but some insurers will offer it as a stand-alone (emergency or comprehensive) policy.
 Standalone ambulance policies can be more comprehensive than the ambulance cover that may be included on your hospital or extras policy.
-Depending on your circumstances and where you live, you may be eligible for complimentary ambulance coverage through your state.
-For more information check out our ambulance cover page.
+Depending on your circumstances and where you live, you may be eligible for free ambulance coverage through your state government.
+For more information, check out our ambulance cover page.

-It’s difficult to know when you’ll need health insurance, because often you never know when you’ll have to go to hospital.
-When you’re young and healthy, it may not seem like a necessity, but nobody is immune to accidents or certain ailments.
-As such, purchasing health insurance sooner, rather than later, is important and could save you money in the long term.
+It’s difficult to know when you’ll need health insurance because you often don’t know when you’ll have to go to hospital until it happens.
+When you’re young and healthy, it may not seem necessary, but nobody is immune to accidents or illness.
+As such, purchasing health insurance sooner rather than later could be beneficial and save you money in the long term.

-It can actually pay to take out hospital cover early in life as some health funds offer discounts on hospital cover of up to 10% to Aussies aged between 18 and 29 as an incentive to take out cover sooner.
-This discount lasts until you hit your 40s – if you hold and maintain your hospital policy or ensure you only switch to a policy that includes a retained age-based discount.
-This ensures that the discount you were eligible for with your previous policy continues.
+It might actually pay to take out hospital insurance early in life; some health funds offer discounts on hospital cover of up to 10% to Australians aged between 18 and 29 as an incentive to take out cover sooner.
+This discount lasts until you’re 41, provided you maintain your hospital insurance policy or only switch to policies that retain your age-based discount.

 Taking out hospital cover before 1 July following your 31st birthday could also save you from paying the Lifetime Health Cover (LHC) loading.
-LHC is a two per cent loading that is added to your hospital cover premiums for each year you’re over 31 and don’t have appropriate hospital cover.
+LHC is a government initiative that adds a 2% loading to your hospital cover premiums for each year you’re over 31 and don’t have appropriate hospital cover.

 So, if you were to take out hospital cover at 40 and hadn’t held this cover at any point since 1 July following your 31st birthday, you’d need to pay an additional 20% on your hospital premiums.

-The cost of private health insurance varies between health funds and levels of coverage, along with where you live in Australia.
-The government offers income-tested rebates on private health insurance to help Aussies pay for their private health cover.
-For example, the standard rebate for singles (under 65) earning under $90,000 a year and families on a combined income of $180,000 is 24.608%.4 Your total rebate entitlements will depend on your taxable income, age, and relationship/parental status.
+The cost of private health insurance varies between health funds, levels of coverage and where you live in Australia.
+The government offers income-tested rebates on private health insurance to help Australians pay for their private health cover.
+For example, the standard rebate for singles under 65 earning less than $93,000 a year is 24.608%.4 Your total rebate entitlements will depend on your taxable income, age and relationship/parental status.

-If you’re tossing up whether health insurance is worth the cost, you should first ask yourself if you can really afford not to have it.
-Remember that the possible out-of-pocket expenses linked to private treatment without private health insurance coverage could end up costing you more than the premiums you pay.
+If you’re tossing up whether health insurance is worth the cost, you should first ask yourself if you can afford not to have it.
+Remember that the possible out-of-pocket expenses for private treatment without private health insurance coverage could cost you more than your health insurance premiums.

 Children, like adults, can access free healthcare and hospital treatment through the public system.
-However, Medicare won’t pay for all the medical expenses your ankle biters will incur in childhood, like if they need braces or physio for broken bones, prescription glasses, remedial massage for sport injuries and much more.
+However, Medicare won’t pay for all the healthcare costs your children will incur as they grow up, like physio for broken bones, prescription glasses, remedial massage for sport injuries and much more.

-The good news is that most health funds will cover your children at little or no extra cost when you upgrade your couples cover to a family policy.
-In fact, most health funds will cover them under your family plan until they turn 21, or 25 if they’re studying.
+The good news is that most health funds will cover your children at little or no extra cost when upgrading your couples cover to a family policy.
+In fact, most health funds will cover them under your family plan until they turn 21 or even 25+.